salute-to-business-public/dialog-bots-docs/installation.md

 ```
 ### Anaconda

-Anaconda installation is the same as for Python, but you need to ensure that you have
+Anaconda installation is the same as for Python, but you also need to ensure that you have
 the latest versions of ``pip`` and ``setuptools``.
 If not, you have to upgrade them:
 * run command ``conda config --set ssl_verify no`` to disable SSL checking
 (case of restricted domain networks where your SSL certificates